-Most of the time, no apparent cause for night leg cramps can be identified.
-In general, night leg cramps are likely to be related to muscle fatigue and nerve problems.
+Most of the time, there's no known cause for night leg cramps.
+In general, they're likely the result of tired muscles and nerve problems.

 The risk of having night leg cramps increases with age.
-Pregnant women also have a higher likelihood of having night leg cramps.
+Pregnant people also are more likely to have night leg cramps.

-Several conditions, such as kidney failure and diabetic nerve damage, are known to cause night leg cramps.
-But if you have one of these, you're most likely aware of it and have symptoms other than night leg cramps.
+Kidney failure, diabetic nerve damage and problems with blood flow are known to cause night leg cramps.
+But if you have one of these conditions, you probably already know.
+And you likely have symptoms other than just night leg cramps.

-People who are taking certain medications, such as certain diuretics, might be more likely to have night leg cramps, although it's not known if there's a direct connection.
+People who take medicines that increase urine output might be more likely to have night leg cramps.
+But it's not known if there's a direct link.

-Seek immediate medical care if you have:
+Seek medical care right away if you have:

-- Severe and persistent cramping
+- Severe cramping that continues.

 Schedule an office visit if you:

-- Walking or jiggling the leg
+- Walk or shake the leg.

 - Winkelman JW.
-Nocturnal leg cramps. http://www.uptodate.com/home.
+Nocturnal leg cramps. https://www.uptodate.com/contents/search.
 Accessed Nov.
-28, 2015.
+2, 2022.